dosipod/SrWiki/2D-Support.md

 A rectangle can be defined in the Segment UI where the start led specifies the top-left and the stop led specifies the bottom-right of the rectangle.
 Segments can overlap.
 In fact overlapping creates very nice effects.

+### Rotation and Mirroring
+A segment can be rotated 90 degrees and mirrored vertical or horizontal.
+The spacing variable of a segment is temporary used for this.
+In the future separate variables could be added on segments to replace this.

+Enter a value between 0 and 7 into the spacing variable of a segment to obtain the following effects

+0: 000      -       -           -
+1: 001      -       -           MirrorH
+2: 010      -       MirrorV     -
+3: 011      -       MirrorV     MirrorH
+4: 100      90      -           -
+5: 101      90      -           MirrorH
+6: 110      90      MirrorV     -
+7: 111      90      MirrorV     MirrorH

 To get the (x,y) coordinates from the start and stop led:
 * Segment top left = (start%matrixWidth, start/matrixWidth)
 * Segment bottom right = (stop%matrixWidth, stop/matrixWidth)